Compression

 computer.
 When you open a file in Python, you are provided with a file handler, which

 you can then use to read or write the file's contents.
-The built-in open
+The built-in open function

-requires the file's name (potentially including a path, like ~/Desktop/shopping_list.txt
+requires the file's name (potentially including a path, like ~/Desktop/shopping_list.txt).

-You can also pass a second argument telling open
+You can also pass a second argument telling open to open the file in a certain mode:

 💻 Practice writing a file and then reading from it.